gautammsuthar/commclassroomBackend/docs/readme.md

 Reviews are an important part of offerings, and are required for further analysis.

 The following details are stored about a review
-- Public data of a review
+  - public data of a review
   - rating `number`
   - author `user.id`
   - date published `date`